master-q/masterq-docs/presentations/20150306_ats_tutorial/20150306_ats_tutorial.md

   https://github.com/githwxi/ATS-Postiats/wiki
 ~~~

-However they are somtimes hard for beginner.
+However, they are somtimes hard for beginner.
 The goal of today is to learn to read "Introduction to Programming in ATS" by yourself.

 # Hello World